philip860/Ansible_EDA_Install_Collection/roles/eda_operator_setup/README.md

 - **Database Configuration**: Configure external PostgreSQL databases or allow the operator to manage an internal PostgreSQL service.
 - **Extra Settings**: Pass additional settings to EDA using the `extra_settings` parameter.

-## Documentation

-Comprehensive documentation for the EDA Operator is available at [EDA Operator Documentation](https://ansible.readthedocs.io/projects/eda-operator/).

 ## Contributing